-The bulk of Government's funding of colleges occurs through the Post Provisioning Model, which distributes educator posts from a central pool in each province to individual colleges on the basis of FTE students weighted by one of three weights, where the weight depends on the type of Report 191 programmes.
-In addition, non-personnel funds are allocated to colleges according to simple FTE-based formulas that vary from one province to another.
+[The bulk of Government's funding of colleges occurs through the Post Provisioning Model, which distributes educator posts from a central pool in each province to individual colleges on the basis of FTE students weighted by one of three weights, where the weight depends on the type of Report 191 programmes.
+In addition, non-personnel funds are allocated to colleges according to simple FTE-based formulas that vary from one province to another.]

-In terms of these funding norms and standards, the bulk of PED funding of colleges is in the form of formula funding of programmes, where the formula takes into account a range of service delivery issues, including type of programme being offered (the NC (V) programmes as approved in a national register), FTE students, cost of delivery including staff, need for capital infrastructure, and the ability of colleges to utilise resources efficiently.
+In terms of these funding norms and standards, the bulk of [PED] DHET funding of colleges is in the form of formula funding of programmes, where the formula takes into account a range of service delivery issues, including type of programme being offered (the NC(V) and NATED Report 191 programmes as approved in a national register), FTE students, cost of delivery including staff, [need for] capital infrastructure requirements, and the ability of colleges to utilise resources efficiently.
 The funding formula introduces a system of resourcing that is more sensitive to the actual cost of service delivery and takes into consideration outputs and quality.
-The norms allow for the addition of the private FET College sector to address training needs identified by government which cannot be met immediately by the public colleges.
+The norms allow for the addition of the private [FET] TVET College sector to address training needs identified by government which cannot be met immediately by the public colleges.